-In 2017, an estimated 1,720 children in the U.S. died from child abuse and neglect.
-Child abuse can happen in any family no matter what their religion, culture, socioeconomic or educational backgrounds.
+Child abuse and neglect impacted an estimated 1,720 children in the U.S. in 2017, many of whom died from the severity of their situation.
+Child abuse can happen in any family no matter what their religion, culture, socioeconomic or educational background.
 Child abuse can also happen outside of the family in the form of bullying or in other community settings.
 Although State laws differ on what qualifies as abuse, Federal legislation defines child maltreatment as “Any recent act or failure to act on the part of a parent or caretaker which results in death, serious physical or emotional harm, sexual abuse or exploitation; or an act or failure to act which presents an imminent risk of serious harm.”

 There are four main types of child abuse;